-The study found that falls from a height, which are largely preventable, are the leading cause of construction fatalities in New York State and New York City.
+The study found that falls from a height, which are largely preventable, are the leading cause of fatal construction accidents in New York State and New York City.
 The next three most common causes of construction deaths are electrocutions, being struck by a falling object, and being trapped between equipment or machinery.

 Specifically, New York State Labor Law §§ 200, 240, and 241 are in place to protect construction workers from serious injuries and death.
-Labor Law § 240, commonly known as “the scaffold law,” requires that owners and contractors protect workers exposed to gravity-related hazards, such as falling from a roof, ladder, scaffold, pump jack/pick assemblies, man lifts, or being struck by an object that was improperly hoisted or secured.
+Labor Law § 240, commonly known as the “Scaffold Law,” requires that owners and contractors protect workers exposed to gravity-related hazards, such as falling from a roof, ladder, scaffold, pump jack/pick assemblies, man lifts, or being struck by an object that was improperly hoisted or secured.
 New York law allows the injured worker to directly sue the property owner or general contractor for these safety violations, thereby encouraging them to hire responsible contractors and follow the law to ensure worksite safety.

 Unsafe working conditions are not the only danger that construction workers face in New York.
 Industry and insurance groups are lobbying to change New York’s labor laws to eliminate the non-delegable responsibility of owners and contractors to protect workers.
 Construction workers should not have to risk their lives every day because of irresponsible owners and contractors who seek to cut costs and not furnish workers with proper safety equipment.